open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 {{% alert title="Caution" color="warning" %}}

 Sending internal traces through the Collector's pipeline as above creates a continuous loop of spans which may be unnecessary.
-This setup should probably not be used in production.
+This setup should not be used in production.

 {{% /alert %}}